wschaef/goes-architecture/architecture.md

 Streaming domain is a good candidate, because of highest load and highest potential cost savings.

-Scalability of the remaining domains on-premise will be improved because migrating domains to the cloud frees up resources on-premise.
-This allows for a more efficient use of the remaining on-premise resources, potentially enabling better performance for the remaining domains.
+Scalability of the remaining domains on-premises will be improved because migrating domains to the cloud frees up resources on-premise.
+This allows for a more efficient use of the remaining on-premises resources, potentially enabling better performance for the remaining domains.

 ### Migration of data

-Google Cloud Platform (GCP) provides a suite of features designed to streamline the conversion and transfer of large datasets from on-premise environments, even enabling database transformations during migration:
+Google Cloud Platform (GCP) provides a suite of features designed to streamline the conversion and transfer of large datasets from on-premises environments, even enabling database transformations during migration:

 **Data Transfer and Conversion Tools**

-* **Storage Transfer Service:**  Handles bulk data transfers from on-premise storage (including NFS) to Cloud Storage, efficiently moving terabytes or petabytes of data.
+* **Storage Transfer Service:**  Handles bulk data transfers from on-premises storage (including NFS) to Cloud Storage, efficiently moving terabytes or petabytes of data.
 * **Database Migration Service:** Facilitates seamless database migrations, supporting schema and data type conversions to ensure compatibility with GCP databases like Cloud SQL or Spanner.
 * **Dataflow:** A fully-managed data processing service, ideal for transforming data during migration, enabling format changes, cleansing, or enrichment.